Buy Property in Dubai (2025 Costs & Investment Guide)

 What Is the Role of the Dubai Land Department (DLD)

-The Dubai Land Department (DLD) is the central government body responsible for regulating and overseeing all real estate transactions in the emirate.
-Its primary role is to ensure that property transfers are conducted legally, transparently, and efficiently.
-Every property sale must be registered with the DLD within 60 days to be legally valid.
+The Dubai Land Department (DLD) serves as the central government body for all real estate transactions in the emirate.
+Its core role ensures legal, transparent, and efficient property transfers.
+Every property sale in Dubai must register with the DLD within 60 days for legal validity.

-The DLD charges a mandatory 4% fee of the property's purchase price for registering the transfer of ownership from the seller to the buyer.
-This fee is crucial as it legally documents and validates the transaction, providing the new owner with a secure and indisputable title deed.
+The DLD charges a mandatory 4% fee of the property's purchase price to register ownership transfer.
+This fee is crucial, documenting and validating the transaction, providing the new owner with a secure title deed.

 Understanding Ongoing Ownership Responsibilities